ProjectPhysX/FluidX3D/README.md

   - FluidX3D (D3Q19) requires only 55 Bytes/cell with [Esoteric-Pull](https://doi.org/10.3390/computation10060092)+[FP16](https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats)<br>
     - 🟧🟧🟧🟧🟦🟦🟦🟦🟦🟦🟦🟦🟦🟦🟦🟦🟨🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩<br>(density 🟧, velocity 🟦, flags 🟨, DDFs 🟩; each square = 1 Byte)
     - allows for 19 Million cells per 1 GB VRAM
-    - in-place streaming with [Esoteric-Pull](https://doi.org/10.3390/computation10060092): eliminates redundant copy `B` of density distribution functions (DDFs) in memory; almost cuts memory demand in half and slightly increases performance due to implicit bounce-back boundaries; offers optimal memory access patterns for single-cell in-place streaming
+    - in-place streaming with [Esoteric-Pull](https://doi.org/10.3390/computation10060092): eliminates redundant copy of density distribution functions (DDFs) in memory; almost cuts memory demand in half and slightly increases performance due to implicit bounce-back boundaries; offers optimal memory access patterns for single-cell in-place streaming
     - [decoupled arithmetic precision (FP32) and memory precision (FP32 or FP16S or FP16C)](https://www.researchgate.net/publication/362275548_Accuracy_and_performance_of_the_lattice_Boltzmann_method_with_64-bit_32-bit_and_customized_16-bit_number_formats): all arithmetic is done in FP32 for compatibility on all hardware, but DDFs in memory can be compressed to FP16S or FP16C: almost cuts memory demand in half again and almost doubles performance, without impacting overall accuracy for most setups
     - <details><summary>only 8 flag bits per lattice point (can be used independently / at the same time)</summary>